AMReX-Astro/Castro/Docs/source/io.rst

 Think of the number :math:`N` as the number of independent I/O pathways in your underlying parallel filesystem.
-Of course a “real” parallel filesytem should be able to handle any reasonable value of :math:`N`.
+Of course a “real” parallel filesystem should be able to handle any reasonable value of :math:`N`.
 The value -1 forces :math:`N` to the number of CPUs on which you’re running, which means that each CPU writes to a unique file, which can create a very large number of files, which can lead to inode issues.